reserve-protocol/protocol/contracts/plugins/yearn/README.md

 ### Use cases

-There are basically 3 classifications of yearn vault tokens (based on personal opinion really):
+There are basically 3 classifications of vault tokens (based on personal opinion really):

-- **Fiat YToken:** Underlying token is a stable coin pegged to {UoA}.
+- **Fiat VaultToken:** Underlying token is a stable coin pegged to {UoA}.
 Think USDT, USDC, TUSD, YCRV, e.t.c.

-- **Non Fiat YToken:** Underlying token is pegged to some other currency which isn't pegged to {UoA}.
+- **Non Fiat VaultToken:** Underlying token is pegged to some other currency which isn't pegged to {UoA}.
 Think WBTC, WETH, EURS, e.t.c.

-- **Generic YToken:** Underlying token can be anything.
+- **Generic VaultToken:** Underlying token can be anything.
 It could be an LP token or some other new token that doesn't have a chainlink feed yet.
 This variant of the plugin requires that you deploy a separate contract that implements the `IPriceProvider` interface which will be used to compute the price of the underlying token.
 Possibilities with this is that you could have an `IPriceProvider` that registers chainlink feeds for particular assets and uses that in the price computation.
 There could also be an `IPriceProvider` that calculates the price of a curve LP token.
 The possibilities really are endless.

 There are implementations of these variants available for both approaches so it's really up to RToken governance to determine which approach best suits the RToken they want to create.